Amitpnk/machine-learning-tutorial/ML_GenAI_Course_Syllabus.md

 - Implement supervised, unsupervised, and deep learning models
 - Build generative models (diffusion, GANs) for images and text
 - Build, evaluate, and deploy LLM, RAG, and agentic Generative AI applications
+- Integrate agents with external tools and data using the Model Context Protocol (MCP)
 - Develop production-ready ML/LLM pipelines with MLOps and LLMOps best practices
 - Apply CI/CD, monitoring, safety, and cloud deployment strategies for ML systems